DrAdamRoe/cloud-variations/README.md

 And now we will deploy a single _function_ from our application, the function index():

-`gcloud functions deploy index --runtime python38 --trigger-http --allow-unauthenticated`
+`gcloud functions deploy index --runtime python38 --trigger-http --allow-unauthenticated --max-instances 2`

 ## Variation: Managed Kuberentes Cluster (GKE)